 It might just give you that extra needed motivation to push a bit harder and achieve your goal.
 We also acknowledge that it can be annoying, particularly if you are out doing a recovery ride and the goal is actually to ride slow.
 The good news is you can easily disable Strava Live in settings, even while you are riding.
 Some people will love it some will not, but it is certainly a nice option to have if you own a Garmin Edge 820, Garmin Edge 520, or Lezyne Super GPS.

 Even if you do not intend to ever venture out on your bike in the rain, sooner or later you will find yourself caught in an unexpected shower.
 For those of you on a serious training program, you will almost certainly be training or racing in inclement weather at some point.
 So what is going to happen to your expensive cycling computer when it gets wet?
 Well, hopefully nothing.
 We feel that water resistance is a critical feature of a quality bike computer.

-The Edge 810, and 520 also have Activity Profiles allowing you to customize data fields, pages, and alerts for different types of rides, such as training vs. racing.
-All of the Garmin computers in our test group, with the exception of the Edge 200 are also compatible with a multitude of ANT+ accessories that allows you to have speed and cadence sensors mounted on multiple bikes, and only move the computer head unit between bikes.
+The Garmin Edge 820, and Garmin Edge 520 also have Activity Profiles allowing you to customize data fields, pages, and alerts for different types of rides, such as training vs. racing.
+All of the Garmin computers in our test group are also compatible with a multitude of ANT+ accessories that allow you to have speed and cadence sensors mounted on multiple bikes, and only move the computer head unit between bikes.
 These features make using the same device for different bikes and types of riding much easier.
 In contrast, the Cateye Velo 7 has a wired speed sensor, making it difficult to move between bikes.

 — Curtis Smith